What is the significance of protein in chicken feed, and how does it contribute to poultry health?

 How to increase protein in the chicken feed?

 To increase protein in chicken feed, add high-protein ingredients like soybean meal, fish meal, or insect-based protein supplements.
+You can also use high-protein chicken feed supplement products.

 Is protein in corn good for chickens?

 Corn contains some protein, but it is not a complete protein source.
 It lacks essential amino acids like lysine and methionine.
+Therefore, corn should be combined with other protein sources to meet the chickens’ nutritional needs.

 Conclusion

-The principles of protein efficiency (utilization) derived from this guide, such as complementary amino acids, and active age-specific requirements can make your flock healthier and more productive.
+The principles of protein efficiency (utilization) derived from this guide, such as complementary amino acids and active age-specific requirements, can make your flock healthier and more productive.

 The point of interest is not merely the protein quantity but the quality and the proper balance of amino acids.